rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 Version 0.3.0 adds basic monitoring functionality along with traits `ClientMonitor` and `ServerMonitor`.
 A work-in-progress prometheus exporter has also been added in this version.

-Issues and contibutions can be made to [Netstack's github repository](netstack-github).
+Issues and contributions can be made to [Netstack's github repository](netstack-github).
 Work in progress documentation is available on [Netstack's docs.rs](netstack-docs).

 [netstack]: https://crates.io/crates/netstack/0.3.0